RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

 .. note::

-    The CPU algorithms communicate with FPGA through these registers.
-Therefore, the user should be aware of a possible interference with Red Pitaya applications, reading or acting upon these same FPGA registers.
-For simple tasks, however, the monitor utility can be used by high level scripts (Bash, Python, MATLAB...) to communicate directly with FPGA if necessary.
+    The CPU algorithms communicate with the FPGA through these registers.
+Therefore, the user should be aware of a possible interference with Red Pitaya applications which are reading or acting upon these same FPGA registers.
+For simple tasks, however, the monitor utility can be used by high-level scripts (Bash, Python, MATLAB, etc.) to communicate directly with the FPGA if necessary.